Network Flow Log Audit with Cilium + CLS

 http: [{}]

-This policy means:
+What the above policy means:

 defaultnamespace, usinghttp: [{}]to allow all HTTP requests.

-Supported Layer 7 Protocols
+Supported L7 Protocols

 | Protocol | Rule Type | Description |